Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 where the brackets denote a commutator.
 This equation is supplemented by the normalization condition, $[\check{g}_{\rm eq}^{{\sigma_\mu}}]^2=-\pi^2$.
 Here, $\check{\Delta}^{\sigma_\mu}_{\rm eq}$ is the mean-field pairing self-energy in the spin sector $\sigma_\mu$ and is associated with $\check{\Delta}_{\rm eq}$ as $\check{\Delta}_{\rm eq}=\check{\Delta}^{\sigma_\mu=+1}_{\rm eq} \oplus \check{\Delta}^{\sigma_\mu=-1}_{\rm eq}$. $\check{\Delta}^{\sigma_\mu}_{\rm eq}$ has the form,

-where $\Delta^{\sigma_\mu}_{\rm eq}({\bm k}_{\rm F})$ is the equilibrium gap function in the same sector.
-In the SCTMA, the equilibrium impurity self-energy is obtained simply by using the corresponding Green function in Eq.~\eqref{eq:transport_eq}, so that in each spin sector,
+where $\Delta^{\sigma_\mu}_{\rm eq}({\bm k}_{\rm F})$ is the equilibrium gap function in the spin sector.
+In the SCTMA, the equilibrium impurity self-energy is obtained simply by using the corresponding QGF in Eq.~\eqref{eq:transport_eq}, so that in each spin sector,